Adopting from Korea

 Information You Can Expect to Receive

-You will receive photos and detailed medical information on your child.
-Some information on family history is also available.
-Families receive medical updates on a regular basis during the period between referral and travel.
+You will receive photos, detailed medical information and a family history report on your child.
+Families receive medical updates and photos on a regular basis during the period between referral and travel.
 Children are tested for Hepatitis B and HIV before leaving Korea.

 Estimated Wait Times for a Referral

-You will receive your child’s referral 12-15 months after your dossier is submitted.
+Most applicants receive their child’s referral in under 12 months after their dossier is submitted.

 Travel Requirements and Experience

-Two trips of 7-10 days each are required to bring your child home.
-You will travel 15-24 months after receiving your child’s referral.
-Travel may be sooner for families of Korean heritage.
-Both parents are required to travel for the first trip and at least one parent is required to travel for the second trip.
+Two trips of approximately one week each are required to bring your child home.
+You will most likely travel 12-15 months after receiving your child’s referral.
+Travel may be expedited slightly for families of Korean heritage.
+Both parents are required to travel for the first trip, and at least one parent is required to travel for the second trip.
 Accommodations in Seoul are modern and comfortable, and English is widely spoken.

 Please download our information packet for a comprehensive list of fees and other important information on all WHFC adoption programs.